Transport-for-the-North/caf.distribute/docs/index.rst

 A module of CAF for distributing demand across matrices.

-The Common Analytical Framework (CAF) is a toolkit of transport planning and appraisal functionalities.
-It's part of a project to make a lot of the useful transport related functionality more widely available and easily accessible.
+The Common Analytical Framework (CAF) is a collection of transport planning and appraisal functionalities.
+It's part of a project to make useful transport related functionality more widely available and easily accessible.
 Other modules include:

 * `CAF.Toolkit <https://caftoolkit.readthedocs.io/en/latest/>`_